joseidz/azure-content/articles/sql-database/sql-database-cloud-migrate.md

    ms.author="pehteh"/>

 # Overview
-Azure SQL Database V12 brings near-complete engine compatibility with SQL Server 2014.
+Azure SQL Database V12 brings near-complete enginer feature compatibility with SQL Server 2014.
 As such, it dramatically simplifies the task of migrating most databases from SQL Server to Azure SQL Database.
-Migration for many databases is a straightforward movement operation requiring few if any changes to the schema and little or no re-engineering of applications.
-And where databases need to be changed the scope of these changes is more confined.
+Migration for many databases is a straightforward movement operation requiring few, if any, changes to the schema and little or no re-engineering of the application.

-By design, server-scoped features of SQL Server are not supported by SQL Database, so databases and applications that rely on these will continue to need some re-engineering before they can be migrated.
+By design, server-scoped features of SQL Server are not supported by SQL Database (e.g. SQL Agent), so databases and applications that rely on these features will continue to need some re-engineering before they can be fully migrated.
 While SQL Database V12 improves compatibility with SQL Server, migration still needs to be planned and executed carefully, particularly for larger more complex databases.

 ## At a Glance
-There are different approaches for migrating a SQL Server database to Azure, each using one or more tools.
-Some approach are quick and easy, while others take longer to prepare.
-Please be aware that migrating a large complex database may take several many hours!
+There are different approaches and tools for migrating a SQL Server database to Azure.
+Some approach are quick and easy, while others take longer to prepare ane execute.
+Please be aware that migrating a large complex database may take several many hours.

 ### Option #1
 ***Migrate a compatible database using SQL Server Management Studio (SSMS)***

 The database is deployed from to Azure SQL Database using SSMS.
 The database can be deployed directly or exported to a BACPAC which is then imported to create a new Azure SQL database.
-Use when the source database is fully compatible with Azure SQL Database.
+This option should be used when the source database is fully compatible with Azure SQL Database.

 ### Option #2
 ***Migrate a near-compatible database using SQL Azure Migration Wizard (SAMW)***

 The database is processed using the SQL Azure Migration Wizard to generate a migration script containing schema or schema plus data in BCP format.
-Use when the database schema requires upgrade and the changes can be handled by the wizard.
+This option should be used when the database schema requires upgrade and the changes can be handled by the wizard.

 ### Option #3
 ***Update database schema off-line using Visual Studio (VS) and SAMW and deploy with SSMS***